Things to do

 Cycle through Dalrymple National Park on the internal roads.
 Riding from the Fletcher Creek camping reserve to the Burdekin River within the park offers an easy and pleasant riding experience.
 Expect to share the roads with pedestrians, vehicles and other cyclists.

 For more information, see cycling.

 Trail bikes and four-wheel-drives are allowed on the internal roads in Dalrymple National Park.
-Riders and drivers must be licensed and trail-bikes and vehicles must be fully registered.
+Riders and drivers must be licensed, trail-bikes and vehicles must be fully registered.
 Expect to share the roads with pedestrians, cyclists and other vehicles.